ritza-co/Codecov/coverage-reports-in-vscode.md

 #### Coverage (Python Library)

 `Coverage.py` is a popular Python library for measuring code coverage.
 This library provides insights into which parts of your code are being executed during tests and which parts are not.
-It supports multiple report formats like terminal output, `HTML`, `XML`, and `JSON` for easy analysis, will show un/covered pieces of code and display the total coverage of an open file, all within your editor.
+It supports multiple report formats like terminal output, `HTML`, `XML`, and `JSON` for analysis.

 This is the library which we will use to generate the coverage report which both Coverage Gutters and Codecov will use to display coverage information.